osism/documentation/source/deployment/services/ceph.rst

    $ osism-ansible generic all -m shell -a 'chronyc sources'
    $ osism-ansible generic all -m shell -a 'chronyc tracking'

-The facts should be updated once with ``osism-generic facts`` before starting the deployment of the individual services.

 Management services
 ===================